 Help your child feel confident at school

-Teachers will help look after your child’s asthma but it’s important for them to take some responsibility at school too.
-This will help them feel more confident about managing their asthma and get the most from school - and give you peace of mind, too.
+Teachers will help look after your child’s asthma but it’s important for your child to take some responsibility at school too.
+This will help them feel more confident about managing their asthma and get the most from school – and give you peace of mind.

 Make sure your child: